ChimeraOS/gamescope-session/README.md

 ## Window visibility

-If you would like to run an arbitrary application in gamescope-session, prepare for a bit of an adventure.
+If you would like to run an arbitrary application in a gamescope session, prepare for a bit of an adventure.

-Gamescope embedded mode (which is used by gamescope-session) is tightly integrated with Steam.
+Gamescope embedded mode (which is used by gamescope-session-plus) is tightly integrated with Steam.
 Your application will have to essentially emulate what Steam does when interacting with gamescope.

 Steam interacts with gamescope by setting properties on Xorg windows.
 By default, if you launch an application with the gamescope session by overriding the `CLIENTCMD` environment variable you may notice that you only see a black screen.
 That is because gamescope will only show windows when the `STEAM_GAME` property is present on the window.
 In most cases, all you will need to do is set this property on your application window to any value and the window should appear.